web3labs/ink-verifier-server/README.md

 > **Processing** in the processing directory

 5. The server moves the staging files to the processing directory
 6. The server runs a container process for the verifier image to verify the package in processing.
-See [verifier image](https://github.com/web3labs/ink-verifier) for details
+See [source code verification workflow](./docs/INK_VERIFIER_EXPLAINER.md#source-code-verification-workflow) for details
 7. On the event of container exit the server moves the verified artificats to the publish directory if the verification was successful, otherwise keeps a log in the errors directory

 ## Unverified Metadata Upload